moonytheloony/Blog-Web/content/post/Building Azure API Management Proxy for Azure Storage.md

 {{< img src="/Add Operation To API_4.png" alt="Add Operation To API" >}}

-Since the Get Blob operation in Azure Blob Storage REST API works with GET HTTP verb and we don’t intend to translate it, we have specified GET as the HTTP verb for the operation.
+Since the Get Blob operation in Azure Blob Storage REST API works with GET HTTP verb and we don't intend to translate it, we have specified GET as the HTTP verb for the operation.
 Next, in the **URL template** field, specify a placeholder based URL fragment which denotes the container and the blob that we need to access.
 Since, the [Get Blob operation](https://msdn.microsoft.com/en-in/library/azure/dd179440.aspx) of Azure Blob storage REST API expects the request to arrive in a similar URL format, therefore we need not supply a **Rewrite URL template**.
 Specify a **display name** for the operation and click **Save**.

 ## Defining The Policy